chenhanghuang001/BMI/MentalhealthBMI/README.md

-# Starter folder
+# Examining the Relationship between Body Mass Index (BMI) and Life Satisfaction

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo provides how to reproduce my work about the "Examining the Relationship between Body Mass Index (BMI) and Life Satisfaction"

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+data/raw_data contains the raw data downloaded from website data/analysis_data contains the cleaned dataset

--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+other/llm contains the llm usage details other/sketches contains the sketches of the dataset and some plots.

--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+Paper includes the reports and the files utilized in its creation, comprising the Quarto document , the reference bibliography file, along with the PDF output of the paper.

--   `scripts` contains the R scripts used to simulate, download and clean data.
+The scripts folder contains the R scripts used to simulation, download, clean data,  test and replication code.

+models/first_model.rds  is the regression results of the Simple linear regression. models/second_model.rds  is the regression results of the multiple linear regression.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+I ask for the chatGPT to help me introduce the defintion an BMI, as well as how to use the BMI to define overweight.
+The entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist